vicenteg/vicenteg.github.io/_posts/2016-06-15-user-homes-in-mapr.md

   -writeAce u:vince

 hadoop fs -chown vince:vince /user/vince

+# The "type" argument 0 means "user"
+maprcli entity modify \
+  -name vince \
+  -type 0 \
+  -email vgonzalez@maprtech.com \
+  -quota 2T \
+  -advisoryquota 1T
 ```

 A few things happened here.

+Next I create a volume for user `vince`.
+The volume has a quota of 300MB, which means
+the volume will stop accepting writes once it has 300MB of data.
+This is a _hard_ quota.

+The volume also has an advisory quota of 200MB.

+Then we set the owner of the volume's root to the user for whom we created the volume.

-First, we set a quota for the "accountable entity" named vince.
+Last, we set a quota for the "accountable entity" named vince.
 The accountable entity
 quota gives us a way to constrain the space used by a user across volumes, and
 also a way to account for the number of volumes and the total space consumed
 across them.
+The accountable entity can only be modified after a volume is created.

 Consider a scenario in which a user has multiple volumes, such as a basic home
 directory and a workspace for an application the he's developing.
 The accountable
 entity gives the cluster admins a convenient way to sum up all the usage of the
 volumes provisioned to that entity.

-Next I create a volume for user `vince`.
-The volume has a quota of 300MB, which means
-the volume will stop accepting writes once it has 300MB of data.
-This is a _hard_ quota.

-The volume also has an advisory quota of 200MB.
-More about quotas in a bit.

 By convention, we mount the volume at the path `/user/<username>` and name it
 `home.<username>`.
 This makes it easy to filter when dealing with large number of